 TP-Link Archer AX90’s Performance: A formidable contender

-So it would be best if you didn’t count on the Archer AX90 to deliver amazing features.
+So it would be best if you didn’t count on the Archer AX90 to deliver outstanding features.
 That’s the bad news.
 The good news is you sure can count on its performance.

 Fast Wi-Fi speeds